How does yoga fit into your life?

 Give your Yoga

-- Real time meeting with your peers and with the teacher.
-Three hours each week.
-We will use Zoom.
+- Class time with your peers and with the teacher.
+Three hours each day: Mon, Wed, Thur, Fri.
 This is for questions, practice teaching, insight, progress report, accountability.

 - Practice teaching.
-Two hours.
 Start right away.
 If you have a willing student nearby, teach them.
 Otherwise, teach yourself with video.
-This is indispensable learning and even if we weren’t working online, I recommend self-video.
+This is indispensable learning and I recommend self-video.
 You’ll notice habits, nuances, timing and you’ll be able to self-correct.
 Record the video and then take your own class.

 - Community service.
-One hour.
 As simple as picking up garbage, or walking dogs at the SPCA, or coaching community sports.
 Anything that represents selfless service and will be rewarding and manageable for you.
-My preference is garbage pickup because it’s simple and outside.
+My preference is garbage pickup because it’s simple and outside!

 Evaluation